easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

 2019b update of common toolchains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FIXME
+The ``2019b`` update of the common toolchains is included with EasyBuild v4.0; see also :ref:`common_toolchains`.

 .. _eb4_changes_backwards_incompatible:

 Backwards-incompatible changes in EasyBuild v4.0
 ------------------------------------------------

-A couple of *backwards-incompatible* changes were made in EasyBuild v4.0
+A couple of *backwards-incompatible* changes were made in EasyBuild v4.0:

 * :ref:`eb4_changes_relocated_stuff`
 * :ref:`eb4_changes_ingested_vsc_base`